justas-b/ecommerce-dashboard/README.md

 # E-commerce Dashboard

 - E-commerce dashboard project that allows the user to:
-	- Dump sales data (CSV format) from an e-commerce platform (currently only Etsy), and performs an ETL (extract-transform-load) pipeline on the data
+	- Dump sales data (.csv or .xlsx format) from an e-commerce platform (currently only Etsy), and perform an ETL (extract-transform-load) pipeline on the data.
 	- Dashboard that displays data using the cleaned data:
-		- Total number of orders
+		- Total number of orders.
-		- Total items ordered
+		- Total items ordered.
-		- Total revenue
+		- Total revenue.
-		- Average revenue per order
+		- Average revenue per order.
-		- Orders and revenue per day
+		- Orders and revenue per day.
-		- Orders, revenue and average revenue per country
+		- Orders, revenue and average revenue per country.
-		- Orders and revenue per delivery type
+		- Orders and revenue per delivery type.
-		- Days took to dispatch orders from the order date
+		- Days taken to dispatch orders from the order date.

 ## Running Locally

-- Download entire <code>ecommerce-dashboard/</code> folder
-- RECOMMENDED: Create a virtual environment to run the application
+- RECOMMENDED: Create a virtual environment to run the application:
 	- <code>python3 -m venv venv</code>
 	- <code>source ./venv/bin/activate</code>
-- Install required libraries
+- Install required dependencies:
 	- <code>pip3 install -r requirements.txt</code>
-- Drop a CSV file into the parent directory (named <code>sold-order-items.csv</code>
+- Dump data file into file into **src/data/**.
-- Run data cleaning script
-	- <code>python3 data_scrub.py</code>
--  Run dashboard app
+- Run main script:
-	- <code>python3 app.py</code>
+	- <code>python3 src/app.py</code>
-- Navigate to <code>http://<LOCAL_HOST>:8080/</code> to view the dashboard
+- Navigate to <code>http://<LOCAL_HOST>:8080/</code> to view the dashboard.